sysfce2/python-webcolors/docs/conformance.rst

 ``noxfile.py`` file.
 To run the tests, install nox (``pip install nox``), then download and unpack a git checkout or source package of ``webcolors``.

-To run the normal test suite against the complete set of supported Python
+To run the normal test suite:
-versions:

 .. tab:: macOS/Linux/other Unix